 - The breed can become possessive of its owner.

-Based on its height and length, the Chihuahua is the smallest dog breed in the world.
+Based on its height and length, the Chihuahua dog is the smallest dog breed in the world.
+These are tiny dogs.
 In order to be AKC-registered, dogs must stand between five and eight inches tall and weigh under six pounds.
-It’s small enough to fit comfortably in its owner’s handbag.
+The dog breed is small enough to fit comfortably in its owner’s handbag.

 Dani feels right at home on the furniture.
 Her family is fine with her joining there.
-At just four pounds, she is definitely a lap dog who feels most comfortable next to her human mother.
+At just four pounds, the Chihuahua dog is definitely a lap dog who feels most comfortable next to her human mother.

 You’ll pay a big price for a tiny pup.